[ Printer Friendly Version ] [ Report Abuse ]

 “Potter threw the firecracker,” he stated definitively.
 I was taken aback.
 Had someone seen and come forward?
 Or had a Slytherin just claimed it to get Harry in trouble?

 “Who told you that?”
 I asked suspiciously.

 “You can’t penalize a student based on intuition!”
 I retorted, slightly scandalized he’d done such a thing.

 Severus straightened up and stared at me, his dark eyes hard.
 It was the sort of look my father used to give me when talked back to.
-I thought for a moment Severus was going to yell at me, but then his face softened.
+I thought for a moment Severus was going to reprimand me, but then his face softened.
 He looked exhausted.